 One of things that blew my western mind was that the tribe do not speak of ‘nature’.
 They do not talk about nature as an external concept.
 Something you take a walk in, somewhere you do your meditation, somewhere that you enjoy.
 For the tribe there is no separation between them and ‘the nature’.
 They embody the feeling that they are fundamentally part of the essence of the rainforest and that the rainforest is fundamentally part of the essence of them.
 One cannot live without the other.

 My time is West Papua was profound.
-It also ignited a new desire in me to understand the interconnectedness of the world in which we live.
-So what’s this got to do with Business Alchemy?
+It also ignited a new desire in me to understand the interconnectedness of the world in which we live and how each of us lives our lives.

-Your business is also an interconnected system, each part of it affects the whole.
-When we understand how to think and act interconnectedly we can have much greater and sustainable impact on our businesses and the communities whom we serve.
+Your life is also an interconnected system, each part of it affects the whole.
+When we understand how to think and act interconnectedly we can have much greater impact on our lives and the happiness, joy and and fulfilment that brings.